wsteven101/Newscast-API/README.md

 if a story exists within the cache and adding it to the cache a separate request may already have updated it.
 Hence the AddOrUpdate() instead of just Add().

+Important Note 1: The cache is contained in the StoryService class.
+Therfore it is important that it is added to the dependency container as a Singleton.

-Important Note: The cache does not remove any stories.
+Important Note 2: The cache does not remove any stories.
 This has been left as a 'to do' but is obviously required for production.
 Various strategies could be used such as timestamps and removal after a time span expires.

+Improvement Suggestion: The cache could be warmed up at startup.

 ## Polly Jitter Retry Policy